HSI vs. CDI: What’s the Difference?

 The HSI Instrument

-The HSI is a more advanced version of the CDI.
+The Horizontal Situation Indicator (HSI) is a more advanced version of the CDI.

 It combines the functions of a CDI with a heading indicator, giving you more information in one place.
 It shows your current heading and how much you need to turn to get on the course.

-The HSI can also work with different navigation aids as the CDI instrument does.
+The HSI can also work with different navigation aids, just as the CDI instrument does.

-The most confusion occurs when using terminology to describe the elements of the HSI.
+The most confusion occurs when terminology is used to describe the elements of the HSI.

 First off, the CDI, when integrated into the HSI, is technically only the middle part of the needle that moves side to side.
 In other words, the movable rectangle in the center of the needle tells us our course deviation (the Course Deviation Indicator).